Lawrenceeeeeeee/python_rotaeno_stabilizer/README_EN.md

 0. **Attention!** Before recording, ensure the "Streaming Mode" is activated in Rotaeno settings.
 Once enabled, the four corners of the screen will display color blocks, which indicate the device's rotation angle.

-1. Place the video to be processed in the videos directory (currently only supports mp4).
+1. Place the video to be processed in the videos directory (currently supports mp4, mov, avi, mkv, wmv, flv).

 2. Start the project: